manfromanotherland/edmundojr-2014/_posts/2015-07-22-reading-tip.md

 tags: [quotes, tips]
 ---

-> It’s tempting to judge what you read:
+> “It’s tempting to judge what you read:
 >
 > _I agree with these statements, and I disagree with those._
 >